United States postal notes

 To comply with the law, Homer Lee's engravers added the words "ANY MONEY ORDER OFFICE" in a level line into the second design's printing plates.
 Due to the short period of time between the passage of the new law and the start of the second production contract (which Homer Lee did not receive), few post offices ordered and issued Type III Postal Notes.

 The American Bank Note Company of New York was the winning bidder for the second Postal Note engraving and printing contract.
 Thomas F. Morris, creator of the acclaimed designs for U.S. currency and stamps, as well as stock and bond certificates, etc., was assigned to design and engrave the new Postal Note (Type IV).
 No major changes were required during American's four-year contract.
 The only change noted during ABNCo's contract was the decade change on the date line from "188___" to "189___."
 All Postal Notes issued with the American Bank Note Company logotype are Type IV.

 The third and final Postal Note engraving and printing contract extended from September 1891 to June 30, 1894.
 Dunlap & Clarke of Philadelphia won the competition.
 Their design, unchanged during the length of their contract, is catalogued as Type V.

 Between 1883 and 1894, some 70.8 million Postal Notes were issued, used as intended, then destroyed.
 Approximately 1,500 have survived for modern collectors and historians.
 Thanks to the government's publicity, the first and final designs are the most "common" notes.
 No publicity was produced for the other design changes.
 Type III notes are the design rarities of the series.

+In 2022, some collectors on Paper Money Forum started "The 1883-1894 United States Postal Note Census Project".
+According to its latest report, about 2,300 postal notes have been verified.